 What Food Allergy Is?

-A food allergy is when the body has a reaction to a food that it normally wouldn’t.
+A food allergy is when the body reacts to food it usually wouldn’t.
 This can be because the person lacks the enzymes needed to break down the food properly.
 It could also be due to an overreaction of the immune system where it sees the food protein as something harmful.

-When this happens, it will release histamines and other chemicals in order to fight against this “intruder”.
-This is what causes people to have different reactions when they consume food they are allergic to.
+When this happens, it will release histamines and other chemicals to fight against this “intruder.”
+This causes people to react differently when they consume food they are allergic to.

 At present, 2 in every 100 adults are diagnosed with food sensitivity.